-The term eating disorder refers to a group of disorders in which a disturbance in eating behavior endangers an individual’s physical and psychosocial health.
+The term eating disorder refers to a group of disorders where an eating behavior endangers a person’s physical and psychosocial health.
 Eating disorders are serious mental health problems and can be life-threatening.

-A condition in which a person purposely limits food intake and refuses to maintain a weight within a healthy range for his or her height and age.
+An eating disorder where a person refuses to maintain a weight at or above the normal range for his or her age and height.
 People with anorexia nervosa may also binge and purge.

-Involves cycles of bingeing and behaviors that follow to prevent weight gain and can include vomiting, use of laxatives, diuretics or involvement in excessive exercise.
+Cycles of overeating followed by behaviors to prevent weight gain.
+May include vomiting, use of laxatives, diuretics or too much exercise.

 Binge Eating Disorder

 Recurring episodes of eating much more food in a short period of time than most people would eat, with episodes marked by feelings of lack of control.
 Someone with binge eating disorder may eat too quickly, even when he or she is not hungry.
 The person may have feelings of guilt, embarrassment, or disgust and may binge eat alone to hide the behavior.
 This disorder is linked with marked distress and occurs, on average, at least once a week over three months.